Edward Henty: Portland

 Edward Henty was determined to continue with his settlement; his brother, Francis, had joined him in December 1834, and during the next five years other members of the family joined him, and gradually all of their horses, cattle and sheep were transferred from Tasmania.
 On 29 August 1836 the exploring party headed by Major Thomas Livingstone Mitchell reached Portland Bay and were amazed to find the country already colonised.
 In later years Edward Henty was fond of telling the story of Major Mitchell when he came to a hut, from which blows of a hammer rang, saying, "Where is Mr Henty, my man," and the reply of the burly blacksmith, "Here he is at your service."
 From Major Mitchell Henty learned the character of the land to the north, and gradually he was able to acquire more land.
 In 1845 he had over 70,000 acres (280 km²).
 Sometimes the price of wool and sheep fell very low and it was impossible to sell either to advantage; but over the years the stations prospered.
+The business belonged to the Hentys and Samuel Bryan, who had married Jane Henty, was involved in the planning.

 In 1855 Edward Henty was elected a member of the Victorian Legislative Assembly for Normanby and was re-elected in 1859.
 He was defeated in 1861 and did not sit again in parliament.
 Henty's last years were spent in retirement at his Melbourne mansion 'Offington' and he died on 14 August 1878.
 In October 1840 he married Annie Maria Gallie who survived him.
 They had no children.

 Edward Henty in addition to being the first permanent settler in Victoria was the founder of the wool industry in that colony.
 His portrait is in the historical collection at the Melbourne public library.